-Additionally, the Fund undertakes to invest a minimum of 25% of its net assets in underlying assets qualifying as sustainable investments, whether the investment objective is environmental or social.
+Additionally, the Fund makes a binding commitment to invest at least 50% of its net assets in sustainable investments that have either an environmental or a social objective.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?